Outlander at Hopetoun

 Please note that passes will be checked by our parking attendant on arrival at Midhope Castle.

-- Midhope Castle in not a visitor attraction therefore has no surrounding amenities or facilities ie/ toilets, catering facility
+- Midhope Castle in not a visitor attraction therefore has no surrounding amenities or facilities ie/ toilets or catering.

 - The castle is located on a working farm.
-The track in uneven and there is a steep hill down to the castle.
+The track in uneven and there is a hill to the castle.
 The castle is short walk from the car park area.

 - Parking is only permitted in the designated visitor parking area.